 Starting June 1, 2017 most people with disputes of $5000 or under will file claims under the Civil Resolution Tribunal (CRT).
-The Provincial Court will deal with claims between $5001 and $35,000.
+As of April 1, 2019, most new claims for motor vehicle accidents and injuries for an amount of $50,000 or less will also proceed through the CRT.
+The Provincial Court will deal with most other claims between $5001 and $35,000.

 The Provincial Court will only deal with claims for less than $5001 if: